Brian Anderson Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in the league.
+- The pitching staff for the Reds has a collective 9.2 K/9, the seventh-best in MLB.

-- The Reds' 5.01 team ERA ranks 27th among all league pitching staffs.
+- The Reds' 4.96 team ERA ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs surrendered (69 total, 1.2 per game).
+- The Reds rank 21st in baseball in home runs given up (70 total, 1.2 per game).

-- Williamson gets the start for the Reds, his fourth of the season.
-He is 0-0 with a 5.02 ERA and 12 strikeouts in 14 1/3 innings pitched.
+- Ashcraft (3-3) gets the starting nod for the Reds in his 12th start of the season.
+He has a 5.55 ERA in 58 1/3 innings pitched, with 47 strikeouts.

-- In his most recent time out on Saturday against the Chicago Cubs, the lefty went 4 1/3 innings, giving up four earned runs while surrendering six hits.
+- In his last outing on Sunday against the Chicago Cubs, the righty threw five innings, giving up three earned runs while surrendering five hits.

-- The 25-year-old has an ERA of 5.02, with 7.5 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.